Sdcrouse/beach-journal-client/STRETCH_GOALS.md

 For that matter, at this time the Location Info passed to the BeachCard is undefined 5 times initially.
 And each BeachCard seems to get rendered three times.

+In the LocationInputs.js file, check out the stretch goal at the bottom.
+It involves playing around with a different Form/Row/Col layout.

 It wouldn't hurt to use the column-count property, especially when dealing with media queries.
 I like the idea of using "fixed" as the value of my background-attachment property.
 I should use that somewhere in this project.
 Same thing with 'background: linear-gradient()'.
 This example uses a similar color scheme to my Beach Journal app; maybe I should use it: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Images/Using_CSS_gradients#Creating_hard_lines

 Use accordion-style CSS: https://www.w3schools.com/howto/howto_js_accordion.asp CSS idea: Fix the main links to the top of the page at all times, no matter where the user scrolls.
+Also, I should use a media query and/or the NavLink or React-Bootstrap docs to fix the "Saved Beaches" button - it doesn't look good on screens with smaller widths.

 Use one of these fonts in the app: https://www.fontspace.com/category/beach